edgarronceroblanco/FlipsideAudioConverter/README.md

 ### Windows

 1. Download the repository via ZIP file or run `git clone https://github.com/edgarronceroblanco/flipside-audio-converter.git`.
-2. Install Python 3 from the [Microsoft Store]
+2. Install Python 3 from the [Microsoft Store].
 3. Get the latest stable FFmpeg build from [Gyan Dev](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z).
-4. Extract the FFmpeg archive to `C:\Users\Public\ffmpeg`.
-(The path itself is a directory, it will look like this the C:\Users\Public\ffmpeg\ffmpeg.exe).
+4. Extract the FFmpeg archive to `C:\Users\Public\ffmpeg` (The path itself is a directory, it will look like this: C:\Users\Public\ffmpeg\ffmpeg.exe).
 5. Add `C:\Users\Public\ffmpeg` to the PATH environment variable.
 6. Logout and log back in to your Windows user or reboot the machine.
-7. Run FlipsideAudioConverter.py with the Python3 interpreter.
+7. Run `FlipsideAudioConverter.py` with the Python3 interpreter.

 ### GNU/Linux Debian-based distributions